Long-Term Disability Lawyers for Individual Policyholders

 Consulting with a lawyer before you purchase individual insurance or when you are preparing to submit your disability claim, can often mitigate potential pitfalls later in the insurance application process or in the disability claims process.
 The type of disability insurance coverage that you ultimately purchase, and the timing of your disability claim can make a significant difference in ensuring your income is protected should you become ill or injured and are unable to work in your profession or run your business.

-At MK Disability Lawyers, we have worked extensively representing professionals and other self-employed people across Ontario in their individual disability insurance disputes.
+At MK Disability Lawyers, we have worked extensively representing professionals and other self-employed people across Canada in their individual disability insurance disputes.
 Our three partners have over 50 years of cumulative experience litigating individual disability benefit claims disputes.
 We understand the nuances and complexities of individual insurance policies and how to effectively and strategically resolve individual disability insurance benefit disputes.

 What are the Differences Between Individual and Group Long-Term Disability Coverage?